"Within-trial" prognostic score adjustment is targeted maximum likelihood estimation: Introduction

 \section{Introduction}

 Recently, there has been an increase in the exploration of "super covariates" or "prognostic covariates" \citep{Holzhauer2022} as effective tools for covariate adjustment in statistical analysis in randomized clinical trials (RCTs).
-The idea is to utilize historical data to develop a single prognostic covariate facilitating an increase in efficiency with reduced risk of overfitting.
-This strategy effectively combines insights from earlier trials to strengthen the overall study power \citep{Hansen2008-nj}.
-A pivotal contribution to this field is presented by \citet{Schuler2020}, who developed the PROCOVA\texttrademark\footnote{The authors of \citet{Schuler2020} were all employed at \href{https://www.unlearn.ai}{Unlearn.AI} at the time of publication.} approach, which allows for adjustment of a prognostic score in a linear analysis.
-We will refer to this method as prognostic score adjustment.
+The idea, which in principle dates back at least to \citet{tukey1993tightening}, is to utilize historical data to develop a single prognostic covariate, facilitating an increase in efficiency with reduced risk of overfitting.
+This strategy effectively combines insights from earlier trials to strengthen the overall study power \citep{CUPED, Schuler2020, tukey1993tightening, Holzhauer2022}. \citet{Schuler2020}, formalized some of these ideas into the PROCOVA\texttrademark\footnote{The authors of \citet{Schuler2020} were all employed at \href{https://www.unlearn.ai}{Unlearn.AI} at the time of publication.} approach, which allows for adjustment of a prognostic score in a linear analysis and translated the potential power gains to sample size gains.
+We will refer to this method as standard prognostic score adjustment.
 This method preserves the randomization process and mitigates the increase in type I errors seen for other data fusion methods, \citep{Lim2018, hill, kaplan}. \citet{Schuler2020} demonstrated that the estimate of the average treatment effect (ATE) derived from this method is efficient, given the assumption of homogeneous treatment effects. \citet{HojbjerreFrandsen2024} examine the practical aspects associated with the application of this method.

 Another example of how to increase efficiency by adjusting for baseline covariates is Targeted Maximum Likelihood Estimation (TMLE) \citep{vanderLaanRubin+2006, intro_modern_CI}.
 The method is suitable for a wide range of data types and does not require the availability of historical data.
 There are numerous extensions that utilize cross-validation to enhance efficiency \citep{vanderLaanGruber+2010, GrubervanderLaan+2010, Weixin+vdLaan2020, chen2023, RosenblumvanderLaan+2010, Balzer2016, Balzer2024}.
 In many instances, the estimator achieves local semi-parametric efficiency, with discussions by \citep{intro_modern_CI, vanderLaanRubin+2006, vanderLaan+2017} outlining the requirements for TMLE to reach non-parametric efficiency.
 Additionally, \citet{Liao2023} expanded the method of prognostic score adjustment to encompass estimators that are already efficient, which is usually the case for TMLE under an RCT.